print-shanice/orbital_bitesboard/README.md

 1. Go to the **App Store** on your MacBook.
 2. Search for **Xcode** and download it.
 3. Open Xcode and ensure you have **iOS 18.4 platform support** installed.
-   - If not, Xcode will prompt you to install the necessary tools and simulators.
+   - If not, go to Settings -> Components -> Get for iOS 18.4

 ### Step 2: Clone the Repository